What Foreclosure Means to Your Homeowners Association

 When a bank forecloses on a home in the development there are three things the association is concerned with - getting the unpaid HOA dues, keeping the property maintained if it is standing vacant, and making sure that the rules are followed when the bank sells the home to another person.

 In a normal sale, unpaid assessments can be subject to a lien on the home and thus paid by the new owner.
-If the new owner buys from foreclosure, however, they are guaranteed there will be no debt on the home.
+In some states, if the new owner buys from foreclosure, however, they are guaranteed there will be no debt on the home.
 This may mean that months or even years of unpaid dues may be owed, even if the house is abandoned.
 The lender is not responsible for unpaid assessments, but may be responsible for those owed while it has title on the home.
 (In some states the law has been changed to make the high bidder in the foreclosure auction responsible for the unpaid dues).

 Abandoned properties are also a major concern for associations.
 In townhome and condominium developments, an abandoned home can cause pest issues in the homes next to it.
 Vacant buildings attract crime and can be too tempting for children to play in, resulting in hazards.
-Because of this, associations should do everything they can to encourage lenders to foreclose.
+Because of this, associations should typically encourage lenders to foreclose.
 Lenders may well try to avoid foreclosing (and may even post the property for sale without taking title) precisely to avoid paying association dues.
 In some cases, the Consumer Financial Protection Bureau can help - an association can file a complaint against the bank in order to get them to foreclose - although this does not always work.

 When the foreclosed home is sold it will go to the highest bidder, and you might not know who that is right away.
 There is no guarantee that the new owner has read the CC&R's - a lot of the time they will then turn around and resell it.
 The answer is, of course, to work with the lender to make sure that whoever buys the home is known to you and you can talk to them.
 Another answer for some associations may be to purchase the vacated unit yourselves so you can rent it out or re-sell it with some control - but this may not be financially valuable.